kzar/bitratchet-js/README.md

 Note - for convenience record.parse can accept a hex string instead of a proper ArrayBuffer of data.

+Note - Records pass their state to each other inside the store, in the `parent` and `parent_field_name` keys.
+This is so that primitive returning functions have access to the parent record's state in nested records.

 License
 -------
 Copyright Dave Barker 2012